lanylow/rbxfpsunlocker-osx/README.md

 *Note: You must run the command again when Roblox updates.*

-*Note: if you're using macOS Ventura or newer and your display doesn't support more than 60 Hz **you won't see the effect of this program unless you force Roblox to use OpenGL**.
+*Note: If you're using macOS Ventura or newer and your display doesn't support more than 60 Hz **you won't see the effect of this program unless you force Roblox to use OpenGL**.
 Please don't create issues asking about this.
 A workaround or fix will **NEVER** be made.*

 *Note: rbxfpsunlocker-osx might ask you for your contacts, or reminders, or calendar, or photos. **If it does, click "Don't Allow" or "Cancel".** Don't worry, this is normal behavior with the command/process `find` looking in your Full User directory. **The script is not actively trying to steal your information.***